ICAERUS-EU/UC1_Crop_Monitoring/models/08_3D_pointcloud_analysis/README.md

 ## 🚀 Usage

 Before executing any code, make sure to specify in `config.yaml` the type of data you would like to process (downsample, ndvi, etc).
 Make sure that the dataset is saved at the same level as the **apps/** folder with the name **data**.
 Modify any path necessary to refer to your data.
 This will be necessary for the original pointcloud zenodo data for downsampling datasets (`zenodo_base_dir` in `config.yaml`).
-Then, just type the python command in the `08_3D_pointcloud_analysis` with the environment active.
+Then, just type the python command from **08_3D_pointcloud_analysis/apps/** with the environment active.
 For example, to visualize the 3D graphs data run:

 ```
 python visualize_data.py